Love by the Slice - Chapter One

 “I need an extra-large with pepperoni,” I said entering the kitchen during our first lull.
-And by lull, I mean half as busy as usual.
+And by lull, I meant half as busy as usual.

-“No problem,” Gio grabbed a round of dough and using those well-defined arms to start pushing it out.
+“No problem,” Gio grabbed a round of dough and used those well-defined arms to start pushing it out.

 “Oh, I wasn’t done.”

 His eyes flashed to me.

 “Pepperoni on all of it, half with green pepper, a quarter with pineapple.
 On the other half, I need black olives, ham, and a quarter anchovy.”